 - Pasta al dente means that when you test the pasta, you easily bite through it, but it should not be mushy.

 This hearty pasta dish benefits from a bit of green, like a bed of arugula (rocket), or fresh herbs like basil and parsley.
-You could top it with a sprinkle of vegan parmesan cheese – handy if you snaked on the crispy chickpeas while making the pesto.
+You could top it with a sprinkle of baked vegan parmesan cheese – handy if you snaked on the crispy chickpeas while making the pesto.

 Quite by accident, we discovered that pesto pasta is excellent at room temperature as a pasta salad.
 Toss in a few sliced cherry tomatoes and diced red onion.
 As far as pasta salads go, this is a delicious one!